 I’m only returning to podcasting because I no longer have to be what Evo Terra refers to as a “full-stack podcaster”.

-A full-stack podcaster is someone who, back in the day, had to be well-versed in audio recording, editing and mixdown along with things like generating a properly formatted RSS feed so that your podcast could make its way into whatever podcast app your audience chooses.
+A full-stack podcaster is someone who, back in the day, had to be well-versed in audio recording, editing and mixdown along with things like generating a properly formatted RSS feed so that your podcast could make its way into whatever podcast app your audience has chosen.

 I’ve produced and hosted two of my own shows since 2005.
 The first was a panel-style show that required herding the proverbial cats into my home studio every Thursday night (Remember, this was 2005 and things like Skype recording were still a PITA), edit the show, post it and do my best to promote it.
-I had so many issues with certain Wordpress plugins that I ultimately started creating my feeds by hand, using Feeder, then hosting it on Amazon S3 and their Cloudfront CDN.
+I had so many issues with certain Wordpress plugins that I ultimately started creating my feeds by hand, using an application called Feeder, then hosting it on Amazon S3 and their Cloudfront Content Delivery Network (CDN).

 That’s it.
 That’s the most important part.

 The concept of the show is designed both around the content and creativity that make it work and the workflow.
 I had other creative concepts for the show but realized they would take up too much time and effort, and my day job already demands too much of my time.
 I want my next show to be a creative outlet and not something that feels like a second job.